Resources for Mindful Parents

 Our number one recommendation.

-Dr Laura is a Clinical Psychologist with over twently years worth of experience.
+Dr Laura is a Clinical Psychologist with over twenty years' worth of experience.
 She expertly describes and explores the links between our own feelings and our children's behaviours.
 At the heart of this book is a focus on parent-child connection and the power of deepening your relationship with your child.

-But this book isn't just theory, it's practical in it's approach and contains scrips and helpful real-life examples to support the understanding of the research behind the practice.
+But this book isn't just theory, it's practical in it's approach and contains scripts and helpful real-life examples to support the understanding of the research behind the practice.

-Set out into clear sections and chapters it makes for easy reading and has a warm non-judgemental tone.
-This book could change your whole parenting approach - just check out some of the reviews on amazon.
+Set out into clear sections and chapters, it makes for easy reading and has a warm non-judgemental tone.
+This book could seriously change your whole parenting approach - just check out some of the reviews on Amazon.

-Written by Dr Dan, a clinical professor of psychiatry and Dr Tina a parenting expert, this book has the best of both worlds.
+Written by Dr Dan Siegel, a Clinical Professor of Psychiatry, and Dr Tina Payne Bryson, a parenting expert, this book brings together the best of both worlds.
 They've sucessfully translated the neuroscience of children's behaviour into an easy to read guide complete with cartoon sections and easy to follow steps and advice.

-Reading this book will give you a far better understanding of why your child behaves in the way that they do and how we as parents can support our children to devleop resilience, self control and forward thinking.
+Reading this book will give you a far better understanding of why your child behaves in the way that they do and how you as a parent can support your child to devleop resilience, self control and forward thinking.

-Especially useful for parents who want to understand the science that underlies a more mindful parenting approach it might teach you a thing or two about your brain and behaviour too!
+Especially useful for parents who want to understand the science that underlies a more mindful parenting approach.
+(Note: it might teach you a thing or two about your brain and behaviour too!)

 This book will help you get back to basics and move away from the overwhelm of stuff, screens and busyness so that you and your family can focus on the really important things in life.